Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Experiments and Analysis

 \section{Experiments and Analysis}

 In this section, we present evaluation results and analysis of the proposed framework.
-We first provide implementation details and some ablation studies to verify the effectiveness of our design.
+We first provide implementation details and ablation studies to verify our design.
 We then evaluate its performance both quantitatively and qualitatively.